OpenEvalProject/evals/manuscripts/elife-101992/v1/manuscript.md

 However, evidence did not support the moderation role of stage conditions, including sleep stages and bouts, in the coupling-memory association, which is somewhat surprising.
 SOs are predominant in SWS (Dang-Vu et al., 2008), while sleep SPs are the primary oscillation feature in N2 (De Gennaro and Ferrara, 2003).
 Our included studies showed that the co-occurrence rate of SO-SP coupling is higher during SWS compared to N2.
 One possible explanation, as suggested by our meta-analysis results, is that the precision and strength of coupling is more predictive of memory consolidation than the coupling percentage.
 Thus, considering the contribution of different stages to memory consolidation through co-occurrence rates may not be meaningful.
 Regarding sleep bouts (naps versus overnight sleep), no differences were found in any coupling measures between overnight sleep and naps, consistent with the results of a meta-analysis focusing on spindle-memory association (Kumral et al., 2023; Schmid et al., 2020).
 It implies the potential benefits of napping in memory consolidation and the clearance of hippocampal traces for storing new knowledge during the daytime.

-## Challenges of current statistical approaches in measuring EEG-behavior associations
+### Challenges of current statistical approaches in measuring EEG-behavior associations

 One of the crucial factors limiting further interpretation of our results is the variation in statistical methods across studies, including differences in the definition of behavioral and physiological measures, the event detection and analysis methods employed, and limitations in estimating nonlinear relationships.
 Firstly, we agree with (McConnell et al., 2021) that there has been confusion in previous studies, where the term “slow spindle” is inconsistently used to refer to either frontal SPs (∼10–14 Hz) or low-frequency slow SPs (∼7–11 Hz).
 Compounding this issue, individual differences in spindle frequency are often overlooked, leading to challenges in reliably distinguishing between slow and fast spindles.
 Our result reveals that frontal fast SPs (∼10–14 Hz) occurring near the up-state peak of frontal-predominant global SOs with lower frequency than the centro-parietal fast SPs (∼14–17 Hz), which becomes predominant with development (Hahn et al., 2019; Shinomiya et al., 1999; McConnell et al., 2022; McConnell et al., 2021).
 Some studies have also reported difficulty in separating these two types of spindles (Hahn et al., 2020).
 In contrast, slow SP occurs before the trough of the SO down-state.
 Our findings support a detailed categorization of SP types proposed in previous studies (McConnell et al., 2021; Bernardi et al., 2018; McConnell et al., 2022; Siclari et al., 2014), involving separate measures between pre-peak early-fast SPs, post-peak (or peak) late-fast SPs (see Figure 5C), and pre-trough slow SPs (see Appendix 6—figure 1C).
 Alternatively, an effective approach could involve extracting signals from electrodes across different cortical areas for each type of SP for comparison.
 In addition, the current definition of moderators is also quite vague and conflicted.
 Some studies conducted analyses across mixed conditions, including using a global frequency range (e.g., 10–16 Hz) for SP detection, as well as reporting only one shared effect size for all conditions.

 Moreover, we observed significant between-study differences in the measures for memory retention performance.
 Specifically, multiple retention measures already exist when solely considering verbal tasks for measuring declarative memory, including (1) the value difference in the number of correctly recalled words (Post-sleep – Pre-sleep number of correct words) (Weiner et al., 2024; Niknazar et al., 2015; Perrault et al., 2019); (2) the value difference in the percentage of correctly recalled words (Post-sleep – Pre-sleep % of correct words) (Hahn et al., 2020; Zhang et al., 2020; Ladenbauer et al., 2021); and (3) the ratio difference in the percentage of correctly recalled words (Post-sleep / Pre-sleep % of correct words) (Denis et al., 2021; Mikutta et al., 2019; Schreiner et al., 2021).
 Similar situations exist in measures for other memory retention tasks.
 When we tested the sleep-memory association using these three formulas separately, we found that in some extreme cases, different measures could even alter the direction of the association.
 Thus, we strongly suggest the consistency in memory retention measures in future studies (Németh et al., 2024).

 In addition, misinterpretation of phase-memory associations in some studies poses a threat to the validity of results.
 Most studies use circular-linear correlation to measure this association, but we observed a prevalence of exaggeration when explaining the effect size.
 Circular-linear correlations lack directionality (Mardia, 1976), making it challenging to precisely estimate the improvement or decay of memory consolidation at specific SO phases.
 It is likely to be influenced by fluctuations in memory scores in any segment of SO phases, so associating it with hypotheses targeting specific phases might lead to incorrect conclusions.
 An effective solution is to visualize the regression and superimpose quadratic fit lines to assess whether it follows a typical quadratic relationship around the global maximum or minimum.
-In addition, through simulation studies (see Appendix 5), we observed that circular-linear correlation coefficients exhibit weak robustness and severe deviation from normal distribution for small to medium sample sizes (n<100\begin{document}$n \lt 100$\end{document}), commonly encountered limitations in PSG studies.
+In addition, through simulation studies (see Appendix 5), we observed that circular-linear correlation coefficients exhibit weak robustness and severe deviation from normal distribution for small to medium sample sizes ($n<100$), commonly encountered limitations in PSG studies.

 To suppress the bias introduced by non-linear relationships, we believe there are two available solutions: (1) Hahn et al., 2020 calculated the absolute distance of the preferred phase of each participant from the upstate peak (0), while Kurz et al., 2023 and Weiner et al., 2024 applied this method to transform the phase-memory association into a linear relationship for subsequent testing.
 Our results provided solid support for using SO up-state peaks as the center of transformation.
 (2) We developed a method to standardize the circular-linear correlation coefficient by transforming the sampling distribution of correlation to be normally distributed and centered at 0 under null, which takes into account the sample size to eliminate the overestimation of effect sizes and becomes comparable with Pearson’s correlation to enhance the comparability across studies (see Methods: Standardized circular-linear correlation coefficient).

 In reporting results, despite the tendency to introduce multiple comparison issues due to the presence of multiple time points and electrodes during PSG recording (Yang et al., 2018), less than half of the included studies conducted corrections for multiple comparisons.
 We suggest that researchers adopt a combination of cluster-based permutation, hierarchical models, surrogate testing (Cox and Fell, 2020), and ROI to address the complexity of data structures across temporal, spectral, and spatial domains, and report both corrected and uncorrected results.
 Furthermore, we found that the majority of studies tend to selectively report results for significant electrodes, memory types, or coupling measures.
 These practices increase the likelihood of false positives and the overestimation of effect size (Ioannidis et al., 2014).
 We advocate for the standardization in reporting (1) all three coupling metrics, including coupling phase, strength, and prevalence, (2) their interactions with each other, and (3) their associations with memory performance.
 Each metric captures a distinct property of the coupling process and may interact with one another (Weiner et al., 2024), so it is necessary to provide a more comprehensive understanding of the coupling mechanism.
 We suggest that researchers should at least report exact values of effect sizes (e.g. correlation coefficients, standardized mean differences, or odds ratios), sample sizes, test statistics, p-values, and standard errors or confidence intervals for both significant and insignificant results to allow effective comparisons between studies.
 While only 2 out of the 23 studies included in our analysis disclosed all processed data and analysis code in their publication, we appreciate the responses of almost all authors who provided valid data or clarifications upon email requests that helped us mitigate heterogeneity and publication bias in subsequent analyses.

-## Limitations and future research directions
+### Limitations and future research directions

 The between-study discrepancy in measuring cross-frequency coupling presents a potential challenge to the comprehensive inclusion of studies.
 Due to methodological disparities and the limited prevalence of PETH studies, our current analysis only included studies using the preferred phase to measure the precision of coupling.
 Additionally, due to the expectation of high heterogeneity, we excluded gray literature without peer review and memory measures with low comparability to other studies, such as the targeted memory reactivation (Hu et al., 2020).
 While the inclusion of a restricted number of published studies may introduce a potential publication bias, we effectively addressed this concern through data requests, focal and sensitivity analysis, and meta-regression, finally constraining the overall risk of bias of most studies to a small to moderate level.